bsamot10/EuroleagueDataETL/README.md

 ##### euroleague_csv_data
 A sample for each _csv_ file that is created by the _euroleague_tables_to_csv_ tool.

-The complete datasets can be found here https://www.kaggle.com/datasets/babissamothrakis/euroleague-datasets
+The complete _csv_ files can be found here https://www.kaggle.com/datasets/babissamothrakis/euroleague-datasets